Is Threads really a 'Twitter killer'? Here's what we know so far

 That has sparked a host of challengers vying for Twitter's beloved throne, the latest of which is Threads, which was unveiled late Wednesday by Meta, the parent company behind Facebook.

-Threads already appears to have a leg up on other Twitter competitors, gaining more than 10 million users in its first seven hours and another 20 million Thursday morning.
+Threads already appears to have a leg up on other Twitter competitors, gaining 30 million users in less than 24 hours.

 But could it go all the way, banging the final nail in Twitter's coffin?
 It may not be so simple.